-This thrilling rail adventure travels incredibly scenic routes up the Atlantic coast and through forests and mountains of northern New
+This thrilling rail adventure travels incredibly scenic routes up the Atlantic coast and through forests and mountains of northern New England.
+Whether

-Atlantic with a working lobster boat captain, and enjoy classic mountain and waterfront resorts.
+a working lobster boat captain, and enjoy classic mountain and waterfront resorts.

 - Experience several of the region’s most scenic mountain and coastal rail routes